openhab/openhab-addons/bundles/org.openhab.binding.pushsafer/README.md

 - `sendPushsaferMonospaceMessage(String message, @Nullable String title)` - This method is used to send a monospace message.

 - `sendPushsaferAttachmentMessage(String message, @Nullable String title, String attachment, @Nullable String contentType, @Nullable String authentfication)` - This method is used to send a message with an image attachment.
-It takes a local path or url to the image attachment (parameter `attachment` **mandatory**), an optional `contentType` to define the content-type of the attachment (default: `jpeg`) and an optional `authentfication` to define the authentfication if needed (default: ``, example: `user:password`).
+It takes a local path or url to the image attachment (parameter `attachment` **mandatory**), an optional `contentType` to define the content-type of the attachment (default: `jpeg`, possible values: `jpeg, png, gif`) and an optional `authentication` to define the authentication if needed (default: ``, example: `user:password`).

 - `sendPushsaferURLMessage(String message, @Nullable String title, String url, @Nullable String urlTitle)` - This method is used to send a message with an URL.
 A supplementary `url` to show with the message and a `urlTitle` for the URL, otherwise just the URL is shown.